 Waterfalls & Trails

-One of the most popular activities in the winter on the Sunshine Coast is to head outside and enjoy the lush rainforest.
+One of the Sunshine Coast’s most popular winter activities is to head outside and enjoy the lush rainforest.
 Even on a rainy day, the canopy overhead often provides a bit of shelter from the drizzle and the greenery is stunning.
 Pick a trail with a waterfall or creek and you are sure to enjoy the extra waterflow that you don’t often see during summer hikes.
-Popular choices include Cliff Gilker Park, Langdale Falls, Homesite Creek, Kelly Falls, Eagle Falls, and David Lam Falls.
+Popular choices include Cliff Gilker Park, Langdale Falls, Homesite Creek, Kelly Falls, and David Lam Falls.

 Embrace the “Hygge” (Get Cozy!)

-There’s lots of ways to enjoy winter on the Sunshine Coast, but overall we like to take a cue from the Danish term “hygge”; encouraging visitors to embrace the winter vibes and that special feeling and conscious appreciation of feeling cozy, and enjoying the moments of life which are charming and special whether with friends or alone, ordinary or extraordinary, Sometimes on a cold, dark day, hygge is the feeling you get from sitting by the fire with a hot drink.
-Other times it’s about simply basking in the rainforest (forest bathing, as some call it).
+Sometimes on a cold, dark day, hygge is the feeling you get from sitting by the fire with a hot drink; other times it’s about simply enjoying some time in the rainforest (forest bathing, as some call it).
 Overall, it’s about being aware of the good moments and enjoying the season.
-Maybe book a spa treatment, plan a home cooked meal with friends, or find a quiet moment of solitude in the trees.
-So come visit and connect mind, body, and soul through a winter retreat to the Sunshine Coast.
+Book a cozy cabin or room, enjoy a spa treatment, plan a meal with friends, and find a quiet moment of solitude in the trees.

 If you’re visiting during the winter, be sure to check the events calendar for what’s happening while you visit.
-During November and December you’ll find loads of Christmas markets and craft fairs, plus festive celebrations in each community, like the Tree Lighting in Pender Harbour, or the Santa parades in Powell River and Sechelt.
-On New Year’s Day you can live like a local if you’re willing to take the plunge in the Polar Bear Swim, and February’s don’t miss event is the annual Powell River Film Festival.
-See the full events calendar > for more great events in the winter.
+There are two indoor Farmers’ Markets that run throughout the winter, and during November and December there are Christmas markets and craft fairs to check out—along with festive celebrations in each community.
+On New Year’s Day you can live like a local if you’re willing to take the plunge in the Polar Bear Swim, and in February you can attend the annual Powell River Film Festival.